thiagocapuano/waves-documentation/en/smart-contracts/faq.md

 ### 3. I don't know about account scripts.
 Do you know where I could find appropriate documentation?

 The best is to start with [_**as a developer guide.
 **_](/getting-started/as-a-developer.md)

 ### 4. How many Tx does waves have? will SC add another transaction type to the wavesplatform?
+Where can I find a valid SetScript transaction from testnet?

 There are [_**14 tx types**_](/waves-api-and-sdk/waves-node-rest-api/example-transactions.md) on Waves and publishing a script for an account is one of those \(type 13 SetScript Tx\).